-3 The Clarification Act provides that the amendments it made to the USVSST Fund's statute "shall take effect on the date of the enactment of this Act [Nov.
+3 The Clarification Act provided that the amendments it made to the USVSST Fund's statute "take effect on the date of the enactment of this Act [Nov.
 21, 2019.]"
 Pub.
 L. No. 116-69, div.
 B, title VII, § 1701(d) (Nov.
 21, 2019).
-Therefore, the Clarification Act's provisions affecting calculation of 9/11-related claimants' awards do not affect any previous distributions.
+Therefore, the Clarification Act's provisions affecting calculation of 9/11-related claimants' awards did not affect the initial and second-round distributions.
 Moreover, the Clarification Act included a specific provision that the Special Master's previous determinations regarding treating VCF award amounts as controlling (before the enactment) "shall not prejudice a claim of a 9/11 victim, 9/11 spouse, or 9/11 dependent."
 Id. at (c).

 4 The \$35 million family cap for non-9/11-related claimants has been in effect since the inception of the USVSST Fund and is explained further in the separate "Payment Calculation Explanation for Non-9/11-Related Claims."

+5 "For any appropriate in the separate "Payment Calculation Explanation for Non-9/11-Related Claims."

 5 "Except as provided in subparagraph (B) and subject to the limitations described in clause (ii), the Special Master shall carry out paragraph (1), by ... dividing the funds ... on a pro rata basis, based on the amounts outstanding and unpaid on eligible claims..."
 Act § (d)(3)(A)(i)(II)-(III).